khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-disclosure.md

 A [button](/components/button) that triggers a dropdown panel comes in a few variants to fit different situations.

 - **Dropdown button**: A dropdown button has a [chevron-down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~chevron-down) icon to the right of the text label to indicate it will toggle additional content.
-- **Split dropdown button**: A split dropdown button is a [button group](/components/button-group) with two segments.
+- **Split dropdown button**: A split dropdown button is a [button](/components/button) with two segments.
 The left text button is for the most common option and an attached dropdown button to the right opens a panel with additional options.
 - **Icon dropdown**: An icon button, like one that uses the vertical or horizontal [ellipsis icons](https://gitlab-org.gitlab.io/gitlab-svgs/?q=elli), functions similarly to other trigger buttons with the only difference being only an icon label with no text.

 ### Size